**This article will soon be sunset, as we are currently rolling out an upgraded Omnibar experience - please view this doc for updated information**

 Read more below to learn how to use the Omnibar's advanced features.

-- Omnibar in Flow/Actions
+Omnibar in Salesforce

 Omnibar History Navigation